Stonecutters Bridge, Hong Kong

-Contract Dispute Consultants acted for the contractor managing the complete commercial claims function.
-CDC’s role included identifying claims, preparing claim documents, updating contractual correspondence, advising the Contractor on contractual and commercial issues, managing the legal teams and reporting to the Joint Venture board on commercial and dispute issues.
+CDC acted for the contractor managing the complete commercial claims function throughout the construction.
+CDC’s role included identifying claims, preparing claim documents, updating contractual correspondence, advising the contractor on contractual issues, managing the legal teams and reporting to the Joint Venture board on commercial and dispute issues.

-During the course of the works, CDC handled a significant mediation with the Employer on extension of time and additional cost issues.
-CDC managed the legal and claims teams and advocated for the Contractor in the mediation hearings.
-The mediation resulted in a supplemental agreement for the Contractor incorporating a nine-month EOT and a significant additional payment.
+CDC handled a significant mediation with the Employer regarding extension of time and additional cost issues.
+CDC managed the legal and claims teams and advocated for the contractor in the mediation hearings, which resulted in a supplemental agreement providing significant EOT and additional payment.

 Following substantial completion, CDC continued with their role on the project.
 CDC advised the JV on an arbitration in relation to a method of measurement dispute which resulted in a multi-million dollar award in the Contractor’s favour.
 CDC subsequently provided litigation support in appeal proceedings through the Hong Kong High Court, Court of Appeal and Court of Final Appeal.